Plants for Birds Program Manager Marlene Pantin plants an Audubon® native tree in New York. Photo credit: Mike Fernandez/Audubon.

 Should I worry about birds colliding with my windows if I attract them to my yard?

 You can protect your feathered visitors by taking some simple steps to create a safer environment for birds.
-Reduce the risk of collisions by placing feeders less than three feet from a window or more than 30 feet away.
-Mobiles, opaque decorations, and fruit tree netting outside windows also helps to deflect birds from the glass.
+Reduce the risk of collisions by placing feeders within three feet of windows.
+Densely spaced designs placed on the outer surface of windows, netting, or screens also help to deter birds from colliding with glass.
 Read more tips here.

 What can I do about bugs that are eating my plants?